 Unfortunately, many women sit in church pews each week not knowing if their faith is real.
 There’s an uncomfortable squirming because they cannot unequivocally say they’ll spend eternity in heaven with Jesus.
 Satan uses these doubts to bind and cripple us, making us useless in our homes and spheres of influence.

 Building grace-filled homes anchored to the steady ground of faith takes courage and commitment.
 But it’s more than worth the end result of beautiful godly homes that reflect the love of Christ.
 Ultimately, this is the location we must build on.
 It’s the only place we’ll experience contentment.
 The only place we can ever truly belong—and find our forever home.
+This real estate company in Hollywood offers an extensive selection of homes for rent, helping you find the perfect rental property.

 – Have I asked Jesus to take control of my life?